gerhardkurz/VideoFrameworkMATLAB/readme.md

 --------

   * create video with predefined number of frames
-  * choose framerate
+  * choose frame rate
   * fw/bw/fwbw (forward, backward, forward-backward) mode to create videos in reverse and videos that loop
-  * encode using ffmpeg or MATLAB builtin encoder
+  * encode using ffmpeg or MATLAB built-in encoder
   * saves individual frames as PNG
   * supports high resolutions